Esri/hub.js/demos/webpack/README.md

 ## Running this demo

-1. Make sure you run `npm run bootstrap` in the root folder to setup the dependencies
+1. Make sure you run `npm run build` in the root folder to setup the dependencies
 1. cd into `demos/webpack`
 1. Run `npm run build`
 1. Load `index.html` in a web browser.